-Clark alumnus designs irrigation pumps to help African farmers feed their families, jumpstart local economy
+Clark alumnus designs irrigation pumps to help African farmers feed their families, jump-start local economy

-Written by Hannah Erickson
+by Hannah Erickson

 It’s hard not to think about water when you’re in Niger.
 The landlocked sub-Saharan country, perennially near the bottom of the United Nations’ Human Development Index, has experienced three droughts in the past decade.
-According to the Global Health and Education Foundation, 64 percent of the population lacks access to clean water; those who do have access must often walk miles to fetch it in buckets.
+According to the Global Health and Education Foundation, 64% of the population lacks access to clean water; those who do have access must often walk miles to fetch it in buckets.

 Dirk Long ’04 had more reason than most to be thinking about Niger’s water supply one day in January 2013.
 An engineer by trade, he was visiting the country for the first time with his wife, a registered nurse, on a church-based volunteer trip and was in the middle of drilling a well that would provide drinking water to a rural village.
 Beyond the fields, Long could see the mighty Niger River, sometimes called the “Pulse of West Africa,” rolling by—close enough to see, and yet too far away to reach the villagers’ parched fields.
 He watched farmers carrying water from the river to their crops in buckets and gasoline cans, amazed they were able to grow anything under such adverse conditions.